aniru-dh21/Prisma-Sqlite/README.md

 SQLite is a self-contained database engine.
 This means that you don't need to configure a database on your computer.

+> "Prisma helps app developers build faster and make fewer errors with an open source ORM for PostgreSQL, MySQL and SQLite."

 ## Requirements to build the project

 - Node.js (12.2 or higher)